fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 All of the top-level files, CHANGELOG.rst, LICENSE, README.rst, MANIFEST.in, and setup.py,
-are discussed in more detail in Appendix 4, Packaging and Distributing Python Projects, on page 175.
-Although setup.py is important for building a distribution out of a package, it’s also crucial for being able to install a package locally so that the package is available for import.
+are discussed in more detail in Appendix 4, Packaging and Distributing Python Projects Although setup.py is important for building a distribution out of a package, it’s also crucial for being able to install a package locally so that the package is available for import.